Check out our very own Performance Team featured on the Emily Batty Project!

 For reasons of safety and liability we will require that ALL people (adults and children) participating any group activity become members of XC Bragg Creek & have valid insurance through ABA ( Alberta Bicycle Association) if required for their specific programs (see registration).

--Registration for XCBC memberships are on zone 4 along with the program registration.
-(Annual fee for an XC Bragg Creek membership is $5 for an individual or $17 for a family which runs April to April of each year).
+Registration for XCBC membership is on Team Snap with the program registration.
+(Annual fee for an XC Bragg Creek membership is $5 for an individual.

 (ABA insurance general memberships are $40 for adults and $30 for children annually, ABA racing licenses are $135 for adults and $90 for youth with additional of a $35 insurance fee).